rucka/vagrant-hadoop-dev/README.md

 - You can read hdfs commands docs [here](http://hadoop.apache.org/docs/r2.4.0/hadoop-project-dist/hadoop-common/FileSystemShell.html)
 - For list of all example map reduce builtin in default hadoop package, type: `bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-2.4.0.jar`

-*do not use this in production environment!*
+*do not use this configuration in production environment!*